dotnet/command-line-api/OpenQuestions.md

 - Calculation: Parameter/property on ValueSources allowing them to be relative to their source
 - CalculatedValue (possibly CliCalculatedValue): A new thing that can be declared by the CliAuthor for late interpretation and type conversions.
 - ValueCondition, ValueSymbol and other places where "Value" allows unification of Option and Argument (and is very, very helpful for that)

+## Tests that do not have `InternalsVisibleTo`

+Currently all the code we have is in the `internal` scope within the logical layer.
+As a result, we are not testing how the libary works from the outside.
+We could take either of these two approaches or do something else, but I think we need to do something soon to validate our design:

+- Isolate the very small amount of code that actually needs IVT into an additional test assembly for each logical layer.
+  - This would result in two new projects and IVT would be removed from the current test project.
+  - The benefit of this approach is that the largest amount of code would be running without IVT.
+- Create "example" projects:
+  - This would result in one or two new projects, two if the dependencies are those that you would use when accessing either the raw parsing behavior or subsystems.
+Current tests would remain under IVT.
+  - The benefit of this approach is that we will be creating functional tests in the form of "how do I do xxx".
+Since they are tests, they would not get out of date with the code base.
+  - Another potential benefit would be a bounded space where we could focus on how our APIs work in practice.